-Here are some of benefits of Dog Shock Collars:
+Here are some of the benefits of Dog Shock Collars:

 A dog shock collar is a device that delivers a mild electric current to your pet.
-It’s designed to be attached around the neck of your dog or cat.
-The purpose of the direct electrical stimulation delivered through the electronic collar is to create an aversion in your pet, so he will stop barking, digging, chewing and other undesirable behavior .
+It’s designed to be attached to the neck of your dog or cat.
+The purpose of the direct electrical stimulation delivered through the electronic collar is to create an aversion in your pet, so he will stop barking, digging, chewing, and other undesirable behavior.

-2. There are many different types of shock collar, so you should choose one that suits your needs best
+- 2. There are many different types of a shock collar, so you should choose one that suits your needs best

-There are many different types of shock collar, so you should choose one that suits your needs best .
-Obviously, they all use a remote shock collar.
+There are many different types of shock collars, so you should choose one that suits your needs best.
+They all use a remote shock collar.
 The next thing you should consider is whether or not you want to use it for training your dog or cat.
 If so, then you can choose from a variety of settings that allow you to train the animal properly.

 The other thing that matters is whether the shock collar will fit your equipment or not.
 The wires are sold separately, so you can choose

-How long does the average person spendings one that fits your needs best .
+How long does the average person spend on one that fits your needs best?

 You can even take a look at shock collars that give off vibrations instead of electric shocks.
 The vibrations are often not strong enough to harm your dog or cat but can still help you create a boundary that they will not cross.